- The Washington Times - Saturday, March 7, 2026

-“The mission of CAP is the identification, arrest, and removal of priority aliens who are incarcerated within federal, state and local prisons and jails,” Mr. Easterwood said.
+“The mission of CAP is the identification, arrest and removal of priority aliens who are incarcerated within federal, state and local prisons and jails,” Mr. Easterwood said.

-ICE has another 435 extra Homeland Security Investigations agents, who are focused not on civil deportation cases but on criminal cases of fraud and money laundering, Mr. Easterwood said in court papers.
+ICE has an additional 435 Homeland Security Investigations agents focused not on civil deportation cases, but on criminal cases of fraud and money laundering, Mr. Easterwood said in court papers filed with U.S. District Judge Katherine Menendez, who has been overseeing a case challenging Homeland Security’s interactions with demonstrators in Minnesota.

 Customs and Border Protection, the other major immigration enforcement agency, has already pulled all of its extra people out of Minnesota.
 The last 67 of them were “demobilized” on Feb.
 23, Marty Raybon Sr., CBP’s lead coordinator for the surge, told the court.